ThomasSmyth/segment-comparison/README.md

 _Tested with v3.4 2016.10.10_

-Strava tool to compare all segments between followers and clubs.
+Strava tool to compare all segments between followers for a given date range.

 ## Getting started